IamCharlie24/Manual-Testing-Project/Final Project/README.md

 **1.3 Test Analysis**

-The testing process will be executed based on the above requirements for the ***module under test name***.
+The testing process will be executed based on the above requirements for the ***Account System***.
 The following test conditions were found:

-- V

- - Enter test conditions here
+- Verify that a registered user can update his personal information using "Account Management" method.
+- Verify if a user can update his personal information with empty fields using "Account Management" feature.
+- Verify if a registered user can access the "Account Management" feature.
+- Verify if a non-registered user can access the "Account Management" feature.
+- Verify user's ability to edit profile picture via "Account Management" feature.

 **1.4 Test Design**

 Functional test cases were created in Zephyr Squad.
 Based on the analysis of the specifications, the test design techniques used for generating test cases are:

 Test cases: -> enter here test cases or at least the titles The test cases with steps can be viewed here: [test_cases.pdf]()